 The procession of tableaux is also an old West Country tradition and is still a popular part of the winter months when most weekends will see a procession of brightly lit tableaux in a great many Towns and villages.

 November the 5th each year is the traditional day for the Tar Barrels and only changes when the 5th falls on a Sunday.
-The procession and fireworks are normally on the Saturday before the 5th of November.
+This event then takes place on the Saturday instead.